gcarroll1/p3_collab-compet/Report.md

 ## Results

-The agents were able to solve task solved in 211 episodes!
-Average Score: 30.11.
+The agents were able to solve task Solved in 1076 episodes.
+Average score: 0.52.
 ![chart](chart.png)